fideloper/dotfiles/README.md

 Dotfiles
 ========

-A growing collection of my dotfiles
+A collection of my dotfiles

+I don't use a ton.
+I don't muck up Mac OS with anything.
+I use Virtual Machines for everything.